Blur Studio: History

+Blur Studio was founded in March 1995 by David Stinnett, Tim Miller, and Cat Chapman.
+Blur produced Xbox demo video Two to Tango for console's mascots Raven and Robot.
+Sometime between 2001 and 2003, the studio took interest in The Lego Group's Bionicle theme and produced a short test pitch, under the title "Tahu Nuva vs Kohrak", but Lego had ultimately passed on the project.

 The studio worked on the 2004 short film Gopher Broke which was nominated for 2004 Academy Award for Best Animated Short Film.

 In 2009, they assisted with the creation of CGI environments in the Academy Award-winning film Avatar.

 In 2011, Blur created the opening title sequence for The Girl with the Dragon Tattoo, based on the first book of Stieg Larsson's Millennium Trilogy and directed by David Fincher.

 They created the "Heaven and Hell" sequence for South Park: Bigger, Longer & Uncut.

 Blur Studio produced a cinematic trailer for the video game PlanetSide 2 titled "Death is No Excuse."
-They were also responsible for the cinematic trailers of Batman: Arkham City, Batman: Arkham Origins and Batman: Arkham Knight.
+They were also responsible for the cinematic trailers of Batman: Arkham City, Batman: Arkham Origins and Batman: Arkham Knight, as well as BioShock, BioShock 2 and BioShock Infinite.
 They remade the Halo 2 cutscenes for Halo: The Master Chief Collection (2014) and produced the cutscenes for Halo Wars 2 (2017) after doing so for Halo Wars (2009).

 In 2016, Miller and the studio returned to the Sonic the Hedgehog franchise and were involved with the film adaptation of the series which was in development at Sony Pictures until they put the project into turnaround and sold the rights to Paramount Pictures in 2017.
-The film was released in February 14, 2020 in collaboration with Sega and their animation studio, Marza Animation Planet, and Original Film.
+The film was released on February 14, 2020 in collaboration with Sega and their animation studio, Marza Animation Planet, and Original Film.
 A sequel was released on April 8, 2022.

 In 2017, Blur created another opening title sequence for the Netflix psychological thriller, Mindhunter based on the 1995 true-crime book, Mindhunter: Inside the FBI's Elite Serial Crime Unit by John E. Douglas and Mark Olshaker, produced and directed by David Fincher.

 In 2019, the studio produced the animation for the Netflix anthology series Love, Death & Robots, created by Tim Miller, and also produced the second volume of the series.
 On May 16, 2019, it was announced that Blur Studio's film The Goon, based on the 1999 comic of the same name by Eric Powell, secured a distribution deal with 20th Century Fox and Chernin Entertainment.